yamadapc/augmented-audio/README.md

 Some tweaking of the transition times & JavaScript poll logic could improve this, but generally it's not a great situation.

+## Bundling
+Under `crates/bundler` there's a basic program which will take care of bundling the app as a `.vst` bundle for macOS.
+This is just a valid `Info.plist` as well as copying front-end resources into the package.

+The VST will access resource paths from its bundle using `CFBundle` functions.
+A missing binding is added in `macos-bundle-resources` to get resources in the plug-in bundle.

 ## crates/plugin-host-cli
 ```
 plugin-host run \